the luneta perspective:

 To preserve the generations of craft and quality for centuries to come, we must conserve the plants that make Luneta's elixirs possible.
 The wild and semi-cultivated agaves that go into our 100% agave spirits take between 8 and 16 years before they reach maturity.
 With increased demand across the industry, it's essential to actively plant agave, especially wild varieties.

 We invite you to join us in agave conservation.
 For each bottle purchased, we will contribute $I to our agave conservation fund.
 This will supply families with the resources necessary to set up and run agave nurseries.
-Each year we will collaborate with a different family to support a network of agave reforestation in the communities where Luneta is made.
+Each year we will collaborate with all families to support a network of agave reforestation in the communities where Luneta is made.

 agave spirits vs mezcal: